 Classroom barriers and disruptions caused by using digital media could be observed repeatedly in the RELab digital project.
 Disruptive effects, as gradually became clear to us, are not only relevant to maintaining the instructional flow, as we will briefly explain in the following.
-Far more, they open up new perspectives on how digitalisation is lived in RE lessons, and the educational gains to be had from it.
+Moreover, they unveil a multitude of fresh perspectives on how digitalization is experienced within religious education, along with the educational benefits that can be derived from this transformation.
 These perspectives and gains can be interpreted theologically and thus have relevance for Religious Education and religious didactics; they also provide an opportunity to question the professional understanding of RE teachers and the processes involved in a 'good' RE lesson.